-Latino/a and Latin American Studies (LLAS) provides a transnational perspective on the societies and cultures of Latin America and on Latino/a and Chicano/a communities in the United States.
+Latino/a and Latin American Studies gives you a transnational perspective on the societies and cultures of Latin America and on Latino/a and Chicano/a communities in the United States.